imhicihu/Domestic-issues/README.md

 # RATIONALE #

 * General issues found in the digital realm.
 By the way, a repo in _perpetual progress_
-* This repo is a living document that will grow and adapt over time
+* This repo is a living document that will _grow_ and _adapt_ over and over again and...
 ![workflow.png](https://bitbucket.org/repo/ayrEdXL/images/525503978-workflow.png)

 ### What is this repository for? ###